ccat3z/stars/README.md

 * [nana-4/materia-theme](https://github.com/nana-4/materia-theme): A Material Design theme for GNOME/GTK based desktop environments
 * [material-components/material-components-web](https://github.com/material-components/material-components-web): Modular and customizable Material Design UI components for the web
 * [material-shell/material-shell](https://github.com/material-shell/material-shell): A modern desktop interface for Linux.
 Improve your user experience and get rid of the anarchy of traditional desktop workflows.
 Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
 It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
-* [mui-org/material-ui](https://github.com/mui-org/material-ui): MUI is a simple and customizable component library to build faster, beautiful, and more accessible React applications.
-Follow your own design system or start with Material Design.
+* [mui-org/material-ui](https://github.com/mui-org/material-ui): MUI (formerly Material-UI) is the React UI library you always wanted.
+Follow your own design system, or start with Material Design.
 * [zhanghai/MaterialFiles](https://github.com/zhanghai/MaterialFiles): Material Design file manager for Android
 * [muckSponge/MaterialFox](https://github.com/muckSponge/MaterialFox): A Material Design-inspired userChrome.css theme for Firefox
 * [Dogfalo/materialize](https://github.com/Dogfalo/materialize): Materialize, a CSS Framework based on Material Design